-Clergy and temples: Samora's clergy are currently secretive and spread out, but for now, they receive intermittent personal attention from their goddess.
-As of yet, Samora has no known temples (although revels, dens of pleasure, and places that encourage intoxication are regarded fondly), but that will soon change.
-Rites to Samora involve sex and intoxication, both willing and unwilling.
+Samora's clergy are often secretive and spread out, but a few are making names for themselves in evil lands like Thay.
+For now, they receive intermittent personal attention from their goddess, usually through visions but sometimes through the granting of particular prayers.
+The children of her cleric Azonia Valgon are said to have been blessed by her directly.
+In 1379, Samora gained her first known temple in the religious district of Eltabbar, the capital city of Thay.
+This caused quite a scandal which pleased Samora greatly.
+Shrines to her have been popping up near (or in) dens of pleasure and intoxication, particularly those dedicated to Sharess and Llira.
+Rites to Samora involve indulging in pleasures that cross social, moral, and personal boundaries.
 Offerings of currency are accepted but offerings of dedicated tokens are favored - the blood of a jealous rival bested in combat, the handkerchief of an adulterer's wife, or the wedding ring of a blackmailed husband, for example.

 Societies that strictly repress people's desires and harshly punish transgressions, even for minor slights, are at greater risk of welcoming Samora into citizens' hidden hearts.
 Samora delights when "good" and "true" beings fall to their wanton desires, but she is just as likely to favor evil people who decide to truly live for their own thrills.
 Ironically enough, the social fallout from violating taboos will sometimes drive transgressors right to her as they look for acceptance of their perversions.
 As a daughter of The Abyss, Samora has been served by succubi and incubi since she was born.